oathbound01/Programmazione-Avanzata-UNIVPM-23-24/README.md

 ### UML Use-case diagrams
 ![Diagramma dei casi d'uso - Diagramma dei casi d'uso](https://github.com/oathbound01/Programmazione-Avanzata-UNIVPM-23-24/assets/95303629/47cec9b6-edf2-4a0f-806d-ee84192a2c38)

-### Route: \newGame
+### Route: /newGame
-The route **<mark>\createGame</mark>** is used to create a new gam.
+The route **<mark>/newGame</mark>** is used to create a new gam.
 The user must provide some specific information about the game, such as the opponent or the game mode.
 The type of match can be chosen between user versus user, which can be in a simple version or a 3D version, or user versus AI.
 In the case of a user versus user match, it is necessary to specify the e-mail of the opponent.

 In addition, a maximum time to make a move can be set; if the time expires, the match is declared over.
 There is also an option to impose no time limit for moves.